-22. Do students who no longer meet the participation requirements for STAAR Alternate 2 have to take STAAR EOC assessments for courses they have taken in the past?
+21. Do students who no longer meet the participation requirements for STAAR Alternate 2 have to take STAAR EOC assessments for courses they have taken in the past?

 No. Students are responsible for complying with state testing requirements based on their ARD committee's decisions for that particular school year.
-Beginning with the 2023-2024 school year, students who no longer meet the participation requirements for STAAR Alternate 2 will need to take STAAR EOC assessments for any courses they are enrolled in that have corresponding EOC assessments.
+Beginning with the 2023-2024 school year, students who no longer meet the participation requirements for STAAR Alternate 2 must take STAAR EOC assessments for any courses they are enrolled in that have corresponding EOC assessments.
 As indicated in 19 TAC §89.1070, a student's ARD committee may continue to determine that satisfactory performance on a required EOC assessment is not necessary for graduation.

-For example, during the 2022-2023 school year, a student receiving special education services was enrolled in English I and met the participation requirements for STAAR Alternate 2.
-The student complied with his state testing requirements by taking the STAAR Alternate 2 English I EOC assessment.
-Now, during the 2023-2024 school year, the student is enrolled in English II and no longer meets the participation requirements for STAAR Alternate 2.
-The student must take the STAAR English II EOC assessment to comply with state testing requirements, and his ARD committee may determine that the student does not need to perform satisfactorily on the assessment to meet graduation requirements.
+Example: During the 2022-2023 school year, a student receiving special education services is enrolled in English I and meets the participation requirements for STAAR Alternate 2.
+The student complies with his state testing requirements by taking the STAAR Alternate 2 English I assessment.
+During the 2023-2024 school year, the student is enrolled in English II and no longer meets the participation requirements for STAAR Alternate 2.
+The student must take the STAAR English II assessment to comply with state testing requirements, and his ARD committee may determine that the student does not need to perform satisfactorily on the assessment to meet graduation requirements.

-23. What certification does a teacher need to ensure his or her students with disabilities have access to the enrolled grade-level TEKS?
+22. What certification does a teacher need to ensure his or her students with disabilities have access to the enrolled grade-level TEKS?

-Teacher certification is not tied to the type of state assessment students participate in, but rather, the teacher must be certified in accordance with the rules adopted by the State Board for Educator Certification.
+Teacher certification is not tied to the type of state assessment students participate in, but a teacher must be certified in accordance with the rules adopted by the State Board for Educator Certification.
 Refer to 19 TAC Chapter 231 for a teacher assignment chart and 19 TAC §231.701 for special education teacher certification requirements.

-24. If a teacher has been assigned to administer both STAAR and STAAR Alternate 2 this year, does the teacher need to be trained in administering both assessments?
+23. If a teacher has been assigned to administer both STAAR and STAAR Alternate 2 this year, does the teacher need to be trained in administering both assessments?